Explore health content from A to Z.

 During a physical exam, the doctor checks for signs of a heart problem such as a heart murmur.
 This is an extra noise caused when blood doesn’t flow smoothly through the heart.
 If a heart problem is suspected, your child will be referred to a pediatric cardiologist.
 This is a doctor who diagnoses and treats heart problems in children.
 To check for an ASD, the following tests may be done:

 Certain ASDs (such as smaller secundum defects) may close on their own in the first few years of life.
-So the cardiologist may check your child’s heart regularly and wait to see if an ASD closes.
+So the cardiologist may check your child’s heart regularly and wait to see if an ASD closes or becomes smaller.

 An ASD that’s left untreated can lead to further health problems later in life.
-Your child is at higher risk of blood vessel disease in the lungs and has a higher risk of stroke as an adult.
+These can include high blood pressure in the lungs and a higher risk of stroke as an adult.

-After treatment, most children with an ASD can be active like other children.
+After treatment, most children with an ASD can be as active as other children.

 Regular follow-up visits with the cardiologist are needed.
-The frequency of these visits may decrease as your child grows older.
+The frequency of these visits will likely decrease as your child grows older.

-Your child may need to take antibiotics before having any surgery or dental work.
+Your child may need to take antibiotics before having any surgery or dental work for 6 months after the ASD repair.
 This is to prevent infection of the inside lining of the heart and valves.
 This infection is called infective endocarditis.
-Antibiotics may also be needed for about 6 months after closure of the defect, or as directed by the cardiologist.
+You should discuss this with your child's cardiologist.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |